The Tyler School of Art's new dean, Susan E. Cahan, shares her vision for the school's future and her "promise to students."

 What’s Temple Contemporary’s role in Tyler’s engagement with the city?

 Temple Contemporary is a commons where Tyler meets the city of Philadelphia.
 It’s realized through initiatives such as “Symphony For a Broken Orchestra” and “reForm,” a project by Pepón Osorio that poignantly conveyed the human cost of school closings in Philadelphia.
-And I’m excited about an upcoming Pew-funded project, a collaboration between Tyler alumnus Trenton Doyle Hancock, the Philadelphia Doll Museum and a group of young curators—our Young Curators Council—who went to school in Philadelphia.
+And I’m excited about our current Pew-funded project, a collaboration between Tyler alumnus Trenton Doyle Hancock, the Philadelphia Doll Museum and a group of young curators—our Young Curators Council—who went to school in Philadelphia.
 What makes Temple Contemporary sing is its dynamic director, Robert Blackson, and his ground-up model of programming.
 Instead of sitting in his office and deciding what subjects Temple Contemporary should tackle, Rob asks the community via his Advisory Council, a group made up of a broad cross-section of people in the school and the city.

-Last week you hosted artist Fred Wilson for a few days for a series of special conversations with Tyler faculty and students.
+You recently hosted artist Fred Wilson for a few days for a series of special conversations with Tyler faculty and students.
 What was that like?